 Anne Adele Levitsky is a scholar and musician living in New York City.
+She is a graduate of Stanford University and earned her PhD in Historical Musicology from Columbia University in May 2018.
+She is a Lecturer at Columbia for the 2018-2019 academic year, and has also taught at Stony Brook University.
 As an academic, she is interested in medieval vernacular song and Old French and Occitan poetry and narrative literature.
-Her dissertation focuses on singers and song in the Middle Ages, and seeks to understand the role of song and those who performed it in medieval communities.
+Her dissertation investigates the relationship between song, the act of singing, and the making of personhood in the medieval vernacular lyric poetry of the troubadours, offering a thorough study of the genesis of the relationship between songs and bodies and suggesting a new interpretation of the ways in which a song's body demonstrates the fluidity of bodily and gender boundaries during the 12th and 13th centuries.
 She supplements this academic interest in vernacular song with a love of performance, and has studied and performed lyric poetry with the Narbonne-based Troubadours Art Ensemble, and recorded troubadour and trouvère songs both with the group and as a soloist.

 Medieval secular music of France and the Iberian Peninsula, medieval art history and architecture, medieval romances, manuscript studies, medieval and renaissance performance practice